abd-3d/Quad-Bridge/README.md

 # Quad Bridge - Blender Addon

-A powerful Blender addon that creates clean quad-based bridge geometry between edge selections with precise control and professional results.
+A powerful Blender addon that creates quad topology based on your edge loop automatically with one click.

 ## Download